Splamy/TS3AudioBot/README.md

 ## Features & Plannings
 Working:
-* Extract Youtube and Soundcloud songs
+* Extract Youtube and Soundcloud songs as well as stream Twitch
 * Extensive history manager, including features like:
   - getting the last x played songs
   - get last x songs played by a certain user